stwalsh4118/phanes/docs/api-specs/infrastructure/infrastructure-api.md

 // RunModules executes the specified modules in order.
 // It checks IsInstalled() before calling Install() to ensure idempotency.
 // If dryRun is true, it logs what would happen without actually executing Install().
-// Returns an error if any module fails to execute or if a module name is not found. func (r *Runner) RunModules(names []string, cfg *config.Config, dryRun bool) error
+// Returns a slice of ModuleResult for each module processed and an error if any module fails. func (r *Runner) RunModules(names []string, cfg *config.Config, dryRun bool) ([]ModuleResult, error)

+// PrintSummary displays a formatted summary table of module execution results.
+// The table shows each module's name, status, and error details (if any).
+// Status indicators are color-coded: green for installed/would install, yellow for skipped, red for failed/error.
+// A summary line shows total counts for each status.
+// If dryRun is true, a dry-run indicator is displayed. func PrintSummary(results []ModuleResult, dryRun bool)

 // GetModule returns a module from the registry by name.
 // Returns nil if the module is not found.